New York LLC: How to Form an LLC in NY

 Professional registered agent services offer several advantages:

-• Privacy: Keep your personal address private
+Privacy: Keeps your personal address off public records

 Address Requirements